vladimirbrasil/nhnl/README.md

 main page of SpikeTrade for Vladimir’s weekly updates.
 This is now a free feature, open to all guests of SpikeTrade as well as our members.
 All charts in this chapter were produced by Vladimir and marked up by us.

+## Obs
+accdb (too large to send to github) zipped files must be unzipped before use.